Skip to content

 Spawn Prompt

 The fully assembled instruction given to an agent when created.
 Contains merged persona layers, project memory, file ownership boundaries, task instructions, and coordination rules.
-Stored in .sniper/spawn-prompts/.
+Spawn prompts are composed at runtime by the lead-orchestrator -- they are not stored as static files.

 Story